Transmission Gully: Opening

 On 30 March 2022, Prime Minister Jacinda Ardern officially opened the motorway.
 The road was officially gifted the name Te Ara Nui o Te Rangihaeata / Great Path of Te Rangihaeata by the Ngati Toa tribe in honour of Te Rangihaeata, a chief who played a leading role in the Wairau Affray and the Hutt Valley Campaign in the New Zealand Wars.
 The motorway passes to the side of the location of the Battle of Battle Hill, where the final stand-off between Te Rangihaeata and forces loyal to the British Empire took place before Te Rangihaeata retreated to Poroutawhao in the Horowhenua District.

 The motorway opened to motorists on the morning of 31 March 2022.
 On opening day, a Holden VF Commodore police car drove into the northbound truck arrester bed due to driver error.
 It was repaired and continued in service until it reached the end of its service life in May that year.
 After being retired the car was preserved at the Southward Car Museum.

+Further developments

+In February 2026 Transmission Gully's speed limit changed from 100 km/h to 110 km/h.